rooch-network/rooch/moveos/moveos-stdlib/moveos-stdlib/doc/context.md

 ## Function `exists_module`

-Check if the account has a module with the given module_id
+Check if the account has a module with the given module name

 <pre><code><b>public</b> <b>fun</b> <a href="context.md#0x2_context_exists_module">exists_module</a>(_self: &<a href="context.md#0x2_context_Context">context::Context</a>, account: <b>address</b>, name: <a href="_String">string::String</a>): bool